Certificate Students with Director Lisa Gualtieri, July 2015

 Tufts University School of Medicine's certificate program in Digital Health Communication gives graduates the skills for creating effective health communication messaging and campaigns using digital media, including the web, social media, and mobile technologies.
 Given the current explosion of digital communication, this program will provide a tailored skill set that can be used across organizations of all types and sizes, including consulting and public relations firms, hospitals and healthcare systems, pharmaceutical and biotechnology companies, government agencies, and public health departments.

 A leader in the field, Tufts introduced one of the first master’s degrees in health communication in 1994; the certificate program builds upon this existing expertise by offering one the few graduate-level programs of its kind.
 Designed for working professionals, the certificate can be completed on a part-time basis in one year.
 The program includes a week-long on-campus summer session, Digital Strategies for Health Communication, and four online courses offered evenings using synchronous technology.
 Students can enter the program and start classes in January, May, July, or September.
-We recommend starting the program in July with Digital Strategies for Health Communication so we have a chance to meet you, and you have a chance to meet the other certificate students, in person.

 |FORMER STUDENTS SAY...